Name: Chayce Kenny

 I'm most authentically myself when I'm.... fighting for what I believe in.

-Hi, I'm Chayce and I'm a senior with a major in Cultural Studies, with a plan to go to graduate school for Community Development.
+Hi, I'm Chayce and I'm a senior with a major in Cultural Studies, with a plan to go to graduate school for Higher Ed Administration.
 I grew up in a military family and lived all over, my favorite place probably being Germany.
 I love to travel and plan on seeing absolutely every place I get the chance to visit.

 Campus Involvement: People Representing the Sexual Minority (PRiSM), Sociology and Anthropology Club, Peace Studies Club, Extending the Link, United Nations Framework Convention on Climate Change Delegation